WHO WE ARE

 We currently shoot at Arnone Shooting Range located inside GMK Armoury at 300 Water Street South, and at JR's Shooting Range at 2076 Highway 588 in Nolalu.

 As a club we shoot various disciplines, and hold monthly matches, shoots, and events.
 2020 promises to be a big year for TBCC.

-Canadian Defensive Pistol matches are typically held on the third Sunday of each month, May to October (weather permitting), with the Annual 3 Gun Match in September.
+Tactical Rifle matches will be held on the first Sunday of each month, May to October (weather permitting).

 .22LR Precision Tactical matches are usually in the evenings on the second Wednesday of each month (during club nights), May to October, with the Annual match in October.